CHÂTEAU LYNCH MOUSSAS 1989

 Jean-Marc Quarin

 Dark red colour.
-Low to medium intensity, but the shade of red is beautiful.
-Medium intensity on the nose.
+Low to medium intensity but the shade of red is beautiful.
+Nose of medium intensity.
 Animal, fruity and discreet.
 Faded attack.
-Quite liquid but tasty structure.
+Rather liquid structure but flavoursome.

 Contact us